MegEngine/GyroFlow/README.md

 2021.11.15: We release the GOF_Train V1 that contains 2000 samples.

+2022.06.22: We release the PyTorch Version, welcome to have a try.

 The download link is [GoogleDrive](https://drive.google.com/file/d/1eG9W-AlKrQ_fsxT4As6wzGaewCksYxnK/view?usp=sharing) or [CDN](https://data.megengine.org.cn/research/gyroflow/GOF_Train.zip).
 Put the data into `./dataset/GOF_Train`, and the contents of directories are as follows:

 ```